gordonb3/bubbagen/README.md

 ## Using Gentoo

-For the main text on this, please refer to the [older README](https://github.com/gordonb3/bubbagen/blob/master/reference/gentoo-on-b3-1.8.0-README.md) by Sakaki.
+For the main text on this, please refer to the [older README](https://github.com/gordonb3/bubbagen/blob/v1.13/reference/gentoo-on-b3-1.8.0-README.md) by Sakaki.

 The following major changes to the original 1.8.0 release from Sakaki apply:

-1. Both 1.12.x images now use the same generic kernel that is loaded through a second stage bootloader that allows you to change kernel command line parameters by simply editing a `boot.ini` file.
+1. Both 1.13.x images now use the same generic kernel that is loaded through a second stage bootloader that allows you to change kernel command line parameters by simply editing a `boot.ini` file.

-2. The image supplied kernel is version 4.14.83 and supports both openrc and systemd init systems.
+2. The image supplied kernel is version 4.19.52 and supports both openrc and systemd init systems.

-1. Both 1.12.x images have been brought up to date against the Gentoo tree as of 14 Mar 2019.
-The full set of packages in the image may be viewed [here (1.12.0)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.12.0) and [here (1.12.5)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.12.5).
+1. Both 1.12.x images have been brought up to date against the Gentoo tree as of 04 Jan 2020.
+The full set of packages in the image may be viewed [here (1.13.0)](https://github.com/gordonb3/bubbagen/blob/v1.13/reference/installed-packages-1.13.0) and [here (1.13.5)](https://github.com/gordonb3/bubbagen/blob/v1.13/reference/installed-packages-1.13.5).

 1. The bubbagen images have sysvinit patched to follow the hardware specific routine for shutting down.
 As such you can now simply use `halt` or `poweroff` commands (Sakaki's `poweroff-b3` script is not available in this image) to shut down the B3.
 > Please note that the B3 does not actually power down but enters a special pre boot environment where it waits for the button on the rear to be pressed.
 As multiple users discovered, this happens to be quite CPU intensive and the B3 may run quite hot and use more power than when running an OS.

 Have fun! ^-^

-## Changes since version 1.12.0 (systemd: 1.12.5)
+## Changes since version 1.12

-* various developer language updates: gcc 8.3, php 7.3, perl 5.28
+* various developer language updates: gcc 8.3, php 7.3, perl 5.30
 * removed obsolete php cgi
 * now using nftables as the firewall back-end
 * dropped fixed ruby target -> portage wants to overrule it anyway
 * fixed a memory allocating issue with forked-easyfind
 * installer incorrectly used fdisk GPT commands with DOS partition tables
-* some GUI commands would not be executed because the corresponding
-* application was not inside the searchpath used by bubba-admin
+* some GUI commands would not be executed because the corresponding application was not inside the searchpath used by bubba-admin
 * systemd version: service control failed because systemd paths were changed
 * GUI updates:
     * empty postdata on lanupdate would cause the NIC to be set to dynamic IP
     * fix display of AllowRemote value for admin user
+* replaced corrupted hosts file
+* package related settings specific to this distribution are now owned by bubbagen package
+* bindist USE flag pre-removed from global make profile

 ## Earlier changes